Assisted Living

 Rental Assistance for People with Disabilities

-Rental assistance programs for eligible low-income adults age 18-62 with disabilities can help them live independently through rental payment assistance in participating units.
+Rental assistance programs for eligible low-income adults age 18-62 with disabilities can help you live independently through rental payment assistance in participating units.
 Supports and additional services are also available.

 Nursing Homes

-Reverse mortgage information from trusted, federal government sources can help older adults decide if tapping in to your home's equity to age in place is he right choice for you.
+- Reverse mortgage information from trusted, federal government sources can help older adults decide if tapping in to your home's equity to age in place is the right choice for you.

 Housing Tax Credits